 [Beta] On demand feature view

 Warning: This is an experimental feature.
-To our knowledge, this is stable, but there are still rough edges in the experience.
+While it is stable to our knowledge, there may still be rough edges in the experience.
 Contributions are welcome!

 Overview

-On Demand Feature Views (ODFVs) allow data scientists to use existing features and request-time data (features only available at request time) to transform and create new features.
-Users define Python transformation logic which is executed during both historical retrieval and online retrieval.
+On Demand Feature Views (ODFVs) allow data scientists to use existing features and request-time data to transform and create new features.
+Users define transformation logic that is executed during both historical and online retrieval.
 Additionally, ODFVs provide flexibility in applying transformations either during data ingestion (at write time) or during feature retrieval (at read time), controlled via the write_to_online_store parameter.

 By setting write_to_online_store=True, transformations are applied during data ingestion, and the transformed features are stored in the online store.
 This can improve online feature retrieval performance by reducing computation during reads.
 Conversely, if write_to_online_store=False (the default if omitted), transformations are applied during feature retrieval.

-This enables data scientists to easily impact the online feature retrieval path.
-For example, a data scientist could
+ODFVs enable data scientists to easily impact the online feature retrieval path.
+For example, a data scientist could:

-1. Call get_historical_features to generate a training dataframe
+1. Call get_historical_features to generate a training dataset.

-2. Iterate in notebook on feature engineering in Pandas/Python
+2. Iterate in a notebook and do your feature engineering using Pandas or native Python.

-4. Verify with get_historical_features (on a small dataset) that the transformation gives expected output over historical data
+4. Verify with get_historical_features (on a small dataset) that the transformation gives the expected output over historical data.

 5. Decide whether to apply the transformation on writes or on reads by setting the write_to_online_store parameter accordingly.

-6. Verify with get_online_features on dev branch that the transformation correctly outputs online features
+6. Verify with get_online_features on the development branch that the transformation correctly outputs online features.

-7. Submit a pull request to the staging / prod branches which impact production traffic
+7. Submit a pull request to the staging or production branches, impacting production traffic.

 Example